 - With routed or other multi-network configurations, use ip2nets rather than networks, so all nodes can use the same configuration. - For a routed network, use the same "routes" configuration everywhere.
 Nodes specified as routers automatically enable forwarding and any routes that are not relevant to a particular node are ignored.
-Keeping a common configuration guarantees that all nodes will have consistent routing tables. - A separate modprobe.conf.lnet included from modprobe.conf makes distributing the configuration much easier. - If you set "config_on_load=1", LNET starts at modprobe time rather than waiting for Lustre to start.
-This ensures routers start working at module load time.
-However, in this case, lconf --cleanup does not stop LNET; you must run lctl --net stop on these nodes. - Remember Ictl ping it is a very handy way to check your LNET configuration.
+Keep a common configuration to guarantee that all nodes have consistent routing tables. - A separate modprobe.conf.lnet included from modprobe.conf makes distributing the configuration much easier. - If you set "config\on\load=1", LNET starts at modprobe time rather than waiting for Lustre to start.
+This ensures routers start working at module load time. - # lctl - # lctl> net down - Remember Ictl ping it is a very handy way to check your LNET configuration.